|

 The decluttering professionals may encourage you to fill a bag daily or to declutter just seven items a day for a week.
 They may even provide lists of things you should declutter from each space in your home.

 Because you want that picture-perfect home and think professionals have all the answers to get you there, if you follow their advice, you may end up getting rid of things you shouldn’t have.
-It could be that you don’t need to declutter THAT much, and following that advice will leave you stressed and with nothing left.
+It could be that you don’t need to declutter that much, and following that advice will leave you stressed and with nothing left.

 It all depends on your lifestyle and how you choose to live.